algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-27-caffe-guide.md

     return prediction
 {% endhighlight %}

+If you are authoring an algorithm, avoid using the ‘.my’ pseudonym in the source code.
+When the algorithm is executed, ‘.my’ will be interpreted as the user name of the user who called the algorithm, rather than the author’s user name.
+{: .notice-warning}

 ## Publish your Algorithm
 Last is publishing your algorithm.
 The best part of hosting your model on Algorithmia is that users can access it via an API that takes only a few lines of code to use!
 Here is what you can set when publishing your algorithm: